Downing Street calls latest Gavin Williamson bullying allegations ‘serious’

 “It’s true that no formal complaint has been made but we want to consider proper processes before commenting further.”

-It was unclear how the Government will investigate, but the Cabinet Office’s Propriety and Ethics team would be one option for handling a complaint.
+It was unclear how the Government would launch a formal investigation, but the Cabinet Office’s Propriety and Ethics team would be one option for handling a complaint.

+But Mr Sunak’s spokesman indicated he would not feel the need to wait until the resolution of existing investigations to act.

+“I don’t think he necessarily feels that the idea would be for him to wait until both of those things have fully concluded,” the official said.

 In a statement, Sir Gavin said: “I strongly reject this allegation and have enjoyed good working relationships with the many brilliant officials I have worked with across Government.”